- Sermon Notes

 - Why is Trust/Faith so important to God?

 ILLUS – Satan’s deception/temptation of Eve and Adam

 Genesis 3:4-5, And the serpent said to the woman, ‘You surely shall not die!
 For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil.’

-- Satan knew if he could get the lie to stick, mankind’s relationship with God would be ruined on multiple levels.
+- Satan knew if he could get the lie to stick, mankind’s relationship with God would be fractured on multiple

 - Mankind has been looking for someone or something other than God to trust ever since.